MariusBaldovin/Testrun_test_api_coverage/README.md

-# Testrun Postman to CSV Conversion Utility
+# Testrun test_apy.py coverage

-This project provides a Python script to convert the Testrun Postman collection JSON file into CSV format.
-Additionally, it integrates with the test_api.py to calculate and visualise test coverage.
+This project creates CSV file, Excel file and Pie Chart for test_api.py from Testrun project.

 ## Features

-- Converts Postman JSON collections to CSV format.
-- Counts the number of API tests from 'test_api.py' executed for each endpoint.
+- Counts the number of API tests from 'test_api.py' for each unique response code across all endpoints tested .
-- Provides coverage statistics and generates a pie chart visualising the API testing status.
+- Creates a CSV file
+- Creates an Excel file
+- Creates a Pie Chart for test coverage

 ## Requirements